-A multi-instrumentalist, Marc is associated with experimental projects including Cat Cult and his solo work.
+A multi-instrumentalist, he is associated with several experimental musical projects including Disco Dial, Cat Cult, and his solo instrumental work.
 He primarily plays drums, bass, percussion, guitar, and organ.

 Marc is involved in music advocacy through the Recording Academy.
 This work includes collaborating with state and federal lawmakers, attorneys, and musicians on important issues facing the music industry.
 This advocacy work also consists of efforts to push bills through legislation that will create meaningful change for musicians.